What Is a Trading Journal?

 The Real Cost of Not Keeping a Trading Journal

-Here is what you give up when you trade without a journal:
+What you give up trading without a journal:

-You cannot find your strengths.
-Without data, you do not know which setups actually make money.
-You keep trading all of them — including the ones that are hurting you.
+You can't find your strengths.
+Without data, you don't know which setups make money.
+You keep running all of them — including the ones bleeding you.

-You cannot learn from mistakes.
-You make the same errors over and over because nothing forces you to confront them.
-You are paying tuition to the market without collecting the lessons.
+You can't learn from your mistakes.
+You repeat the same errors over and over because nothing forces you to confront them.

-You cannot track progress.
+You can't track progress.
 Without a record, every month feels like starting from zero.
-You have no way to see if you are improving, stalling, or getting worse.
+You have no way to see if you're improving, stalling, or getting worse.

-You cannot manage risk properly.
-You do not know if your sizing is consistent, if your stops are being respected, or if your average loser is three times bigger than your average winner.
+You can't manage risk.
+You don't know if your sizing is consistent, if you're respecting your stops, or if your average loser is three times bigger than your average winner.

-You cannot build confidence to size up.
+You can't build the case to size up.
 When you want to trade bigger, you need proof that your edge is real.
 Without a track record, sizing up is just gambling with more money.

 You keep fooling yourself.
-Your memory tells you that you are doing okay.
-The data might tell a completely different story.
-But without the data, you will never know.
+Your memory tells you you're doing fine.
+The data tells a different story — and without it, you'll never know.

-The opportunity cost of not journaling is massive.
-It is not just the time you lose.
-It is the money you keep giving back because you never fixed the problems that a journal would have shown you in days.
+The cost of not journaling is the time you lose and the money you keep giving back on problems a journal would have surfaced in days.

-The biggest reason traders do not journal is friction.
+The biggest reason traders don't journal is friction.
 Manual entry is tedious.
 Spreadsheets break.
-Notes get scattered across five different apps.
-Rizetrade removes that friction.
+Notes get scattered across five different apps. removes the friction.

 Auto-Import Your Trades

 Connect your broker and your trades import automatically.
-No typing.
-No formulas.
-No copy-pasting from your platform.
-Trades from platforms like thinkorswim, Interactive Brokers, TradeStation, Webull, and more flow directly into your journal.
-You spend your time reviewing and improving — not entering data.
+No typing, no formulas, no copy-pasting from your platform.
+Trades from thinkorswim, Interactive Brokers, TradeStation, Webull, and more flow straight into your journal.
+You spend your time reviewing instead of entering data.

 Track Your Emotions and Find the Patterns

 Tag every trade with your emotional state — FOMO, revenge, boredom, overconfidence, calm, focused.
 Then filter your reports by those tags.
-When you see that revenge trades cost you $3,200 last month, the behavior changes on its own.
+When you see that revenge trades cost you $3,200 last month, the behavior changes.

 Pre-Market Prep and Daily Journal Templates

-No blank page.
-Rizetrade gives you structured templates for your pre-market game plan, intraday check-ins, trade recaps, and weekly reviews.
+gives you structured templates for your pre-market game plan, intraday check-ins, trade recaps, and weekly reviews.
 You fill in the prompts.
-The structure is already built.
+The structure is built for you.

 Charts With Your Entries and Exits Plotted Automatically